JQi-14/Culvert-ML-Project/README.md

 ## Awesome book to have
 Géron, Aurélien. *Hands-on Machine Learning with Scikit-Learn, Keras, and TensorFlow : Concepts, Tools, and Techniques to Build Intelligent Systems*.
 Second edition., O’Reilly Media, Inc., 2019. <br/> **Can be requested through interlibrary loan!**

-## Relevant courses offered by our university
-Dr. Kexin Zhao (for learning concepts only, because she only uses R)

 ## Access to Dr. Andrew Ng's ML courses (mostly theoritical stuff, less hands-on)
 https://www.coursera.org/specializations/machine-learning-introduction <br/>
 You do not have to purchase a subscription to enroll in any of the courses.
 There are three courses listed on this webpage.